panyeroa1/niyero/TEMPLATE.md

-# EBURON PERSONA ENGINEERING: MASTER REFERENCE
+# PANYERO PERSONA ENGINEERING: MASTER REFERENCE

-This document serves as the "Source of Truth" for creating hyper-realistic AI agents within the Eburon ecosystem.
+This document serves as the "Source of Truth" for creating hyper-realistic AI agents within the Panyero ecosystem.
 It is divided into two parts:
 1.  **The Syllabus:** A structural guide for defining a persona.
 2.  **The Master System Prompt:** A comprehensive, drop-in text block (~2500 words) that enforces human physics, psychological depth, and operational discipline.